dlltharanga/TPTuned/README.md

 Optional:
 4. The user's playlists should be listed in the left navbar. **Done** If a playlist is added (or modified), this should reflect in the left navbar (NavMenu.razor).
-Preferrably, this list should be refreshed without a full page reload. (suggestion: you can use Event, Reactive.NET, SectionOutlet, or any other method you prefer) -
+Preferrably, this list should be refreshed without a full page reload. (suggestion: you can use Event, Reactive.NET, SectionOutlet, or any other method you prefer) - **This is not working.
+You need to do full page reload**

 5. Add tracks to a playlist (existing or new one).
 The dialog is already created but not yet finished. - **Done**

 When creating a user account, you will see this: